(konishi) Translators: cunha introduction:

 It now is it.
 Well... ok... (ruby).

-Ruby with A bii.
+Ruby ends A bii.
 Biizu no mo kamoshirenai!
-(I wonder what a beads do for me)
+(I what a jacket With do for me)

 No! not I again!